badber/TwoRegion_Frequency/README.md

 ----

 If you use this code for your own work, please cite these papers:
-1. L. Badesa, F. Teng, and G. Strbac, "<b>Conditions for Regional Frequency Stability in Power Systems—Part I: Theory</b>," <i>IEEE Transactions on Power Systems</i>, vol. 36, no. 6, pp. 5558-5566, Nov.
+1. L. Badesa, F. Teng, and G. Strbac, "<b>Conditions for Regional Frequency Stability in Power System Scheduling—Part I: Theory</b>," <i>IEEE Transactions on Power Systems</i>, vol. 36, no. 6, pp. 5558-5566, Nov.
 2021.
-2. L. Badesa, F. Teng, and G. Strbac, "<b>Conditions for Regional Frequency Stability in Power Systems—Part II: Applications</b>," <i>IEEE Transactions on Power Systems</i>, vol. 36, no. 6, pp. 5567-5577, Nov.
+2. L. Badesa, F. Teng, and G. Strbac, "<b>Conditions for Regional Frequency Stability in Power System Scheduling—Part II: Application to Unit Commitment</b>," <i>IEEE Transactions on Power Systems</i>, vol. 36, no. 6, pp. 5567-5577, Nov.
 2021.
    <br />
    <br />
    <br />